ipfs/specs/IPIP/0000-double-hash-dht.md

 Content can be provider by multiple Content Providers, hence `HASH2` -> `ServerKey` points to potentially multiple `CPPeerID`s, each Content Provider having its own Provider Record.
 As the `CPPeerID` is obtained from the open libp2p connection, we assume that it is not possible to impersonate another `CPPeerID`.
 Each Content Provider can have a single Provider Record for each `HASH2`, and for each available `varint`.
 During a migration, we expect to have multiple Provider Records for the same pair (`HASH2`, `CPPeerID`), the Provider Store keeps 1 Provider Records for each distinct (`HASH2`, `CPPeerID`, `varint`) with a maximum of `3` per pair (`HASH2`, `CPeerID`).
 If there are more than 3 candidates, the ones with the lowest `TS` are discarded.
 When a Content Provider republishes a Provider Record, the DHT Server only keeps the valid Provider Record whose `TS` is the largest value, for the given `varint`.
 We expect to have a single `varint` in use most of the time.
 DHT Servers drop all Provider Records from published by the same `CPPeerID` with the same `HASH2` but multiple different `ServerKey`s.
 A well behaving node can compute the right `ServerKey` and doesn't try to exhaust the storage resources of the DHT Server.
 Only a misbehaving node forges invalid `ServerKey`s, and if multiple `ServerKey`s are associated with the same (`HASH2`, `CPPeerID`) it implies that at least one of the two `ServerKey` is incorrect, so the Content Provider is misbehaving.

+### `k`-anonymity

+The `k`-anonymity parameter `k` is user defined, it can be modified in the configuration files.
+Users requiring a higher level of privacy can increase their value of `k`.
+Default parameter selection: `k = 8`

+Maximal number of returned keys

 <!--
 The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.